hiago-balbino/random-luck/README.md

 SONAR_HOST='http://localhost:9000'
 SONAR_LOGIN='admin'
 SONAR_PASSWORD='admin'
-SONAR_BINARY='sonar-scanner.bat'
+SONAR_BINARY='sonar-scanner'
 ```

-If you want to run the application as an `API`, you need to export the environment variable `COMMAND='api'`, but if you want to run it as a `Web`, you need to export it as `COMMAND='web'`.
-You can do this using `direnv`.

 After exporting the environment variables, you can run the `make compose-up` command and the application will run on Docker.

-* When running as an API, the application will be accessible at `http://localhost/process` and needs to fill in two parameters:
+* When running as Web the application will be accessible at `http://localhost/index` and the parameters need to be filled in and you will do this by following the HTML form:
     * amount_of_games (must be greater than zero)
     * amount_of_numbers_per_game (must be greater than or equal to six and less than or equal to nine)
-    ```curl
-    curl --location --request GET 'http://localhost/process?amount_of_games=1&amount_of_numbers_per_game=6'
-    ```

-* When running as Web the application will be accessible at `http://localhost/index` and the same parameters as above need to be filled in, but you will do this by following the HTML form.

-If you prefer to run outside of docker, just run `make run-api`(accessible at `http://localhost:8888/process`) or `make run-web` (accessible at `http://localhost:8888/index`).
+If you prefer to run outside of docker, just run `make run-web` (accessible at `http://localhost:8888/index`).

 ## 🪲 Debugging
-* If you want to debug the application, in your IDE you need to set the command to `api` or `web` as the application is using [cobra library](https://github.com/spf13/cobra).
+* If you want to debug the application, in your IDE you need to run the main file inside the `cmd/luckweb` or `cmd/luckctl` directory.

 ## 📜 Running Internal Documentation
 You can do this by running the `make doc` command and going to the address `http://localhost:6060`.

 ## 📊 Runtime metrics
-You can view real-time Go program runtime metrics data in your browser at `http://localhost/metrics` or `http://localhost:8888/metrics`(when running locally).
+In the Web application you can view real-time Go program runtime metrics data in your browser at `http://localhost/metrics` or `http://localhost:8888/metrics`(when running locally).
 * Heap (global)
 * Heap (details)
 * Live Objects in Heap